Here's A Very Brief History Of Ballet, Told Through Incredible Costumes

 This isn't the first time fashion has played a prominent role on the Lincoln Center stage.
 In the past four years, designers like Dries van Noten, Olivier Theyskens, Narciso Rodriguez, Jason Wu, and Sarah Burton for Alexander McQueen have all designed costumes for New York City Ballet.
 And for all you bunheads out there, the four-week Here/Now Festival packs just as comprehensive a choreography repertoire as its costume closet: The show will include two world premiere ballets by Alexei Ratmansky and Justin Peck, two of over 20 choreographers showcased in the festival, set to the music of over 40 different composers, including Sufjan Stevens, and its opening performances were choreographed by Ratmansky, Peck, and longtime NYCB collaborator Christopher Wheeldon.

-Consider yourself lucky if you're able to make any of the performances (which run from April 25th through May 21st), but for now, New York City Ballet's preview video for their upcoming season is worth poring over if you can appreciate high fashion designs in motion.
+It might be tricky to make it to a show but New York City Ballet's preview video for their upcoming season is worth pouring over if you want to appreciate high fashion designs in motion.

 Advertisement